Schools superintendent talks about the 'big tragedy' happening across America - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jacqueline Howard, Virginia Langmaid, Kaitlan Collins, Carma Hassan, Elizabeth Stuart, Carma Hassan and Leslie Perrot and Deidre McPhillips contributed to this report.
+CNN’s Jacqueline Howard, Maggie Fox, Virginia Langmaid, Kaitlan Collins, Carma Hassan, Elizabeth Stuart, Carma Hassan and Leslie Perrot and Deidre McPhillips contributed to this report.

 Comments